JoelCae/Assignment_Course03_DSS_JHU/README.md

 PART 5: AVERANGES PER SUBJECT-ACTIVITY section obtains the mean for the previous data set, for this I group by subject-activity.
 I use the dplyr package.

+### About Codebook

+The coode book describes the data, the variables, and any transformations or work that I performed to clean up the data created in the script run_analysis.R.